fsilva-coolblue/wiki-git-github/git_basics.md

 ![Command line - Log](img/cmdline-log.png)
 Or, in SourceTree, by just clicking on a branch.
 ![SourceTree - Log](img/sourcetree-log.png)
-(You can also have fancy graphs in the command line, but it does take a little more work).
+(You can also have fancy graphs in the command line, but it takes a little more work).

 ####Checkout